 At first, beaches were only considered the end of the world.
-With the arrival of ships, the possibilities of more lands began to rise.
+With the arrival of ships, the possibility of more lands began to rise.

 Most Polluted Beaches in the World

-As traveling became easier, masses started to move towards see sides to spend their holidays or off times, on beaches.
+As traveling became easier, masses started to move towards seeing sides to spend their holidays or off times, on beaches.

 People around the globe have used them for entertainment, sunbath, and picnics.
 Moreover, the governments and stakeholders have advertised and promoted them to enhance their tourism industries.

 The only clean beaches in the world are where people feel responsible about their environment, which is only possible with proper education and motivation.

 In all of this, there are only a few famous beaches globally that are clean and free of human litter, garbage, plastic, and other contaminants.
 Let’s dive into the list of a few of the most polluted beaches in the world and the reasons behind the pollution.

 1. Kamilo Beach, Hawaii, United States of America, North America

 These Islands in the north Pacific are so splendid that the tourists cannot resist their fabulous offerings.